-ABCs January 20, 2008 version 1 -page 1 of 3At this point we are ready to shift to a slightly more programming-oriented frame of mind.
+At this point we are ready to shift to a slightly more programming-oriented frame of mind.
 The list of nouns are likely candidates for the classes of our program, and their corresponding descriptive paragraphs are likely JAVADOC comments.
 We know need to find likely methods for these classes.